fbpx

 3. Invoicing Workflows

 Simply put, a workflow is a management software feature that effectively puts into motion a set of consecutive events, as triggered by a predetermined action.
 The easiest way to think of it is in terms of an “If [action] then [action]” sentence.
 A concrete example would be: “If a job is marked as done, then send an invoice.”
-That would be a fairly simple workflow and it’s something most software come with as a built in feature.
+That would be a fairly simple workflow and it’s something most software comes with as a built-in feature.

-A software that allows for automatic workflows is much better suited than an admin staff spending way too much of their time on.
-With an automatic workflow, you can send an invoice when a job is marked as done by a technician, send a reminder two days before the payment is due, another reminder after the deadline is exceeded, then inform the customer that a debt collection agency will be employed.
+An invoicing software that allows for automatic workflows is much better suited than an admin staff spending way too much of their time on it.
+With an automatic workflow, you can send an invoice when a job is marked as “done” by a technician, send a reminder two days before the payment is due, another reminder after the deadline is exceeded, and then inform the customer that a debt collection agency will be employed.

 Of course that’s entirely a choice, if you want to check the details before sending, you can; but if your software can take care of the tedious work for you, letting you just do a quick final review, that’s still a great chunk of time saved!